90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 `i, j, k` = imaginary vector components (imaginary edges from w)

-Initially `x, y, z` the real vector components
+Initially `x, y, z` the only vector components

 Using the Right Tetrahedron Model - the edges from `w` are `x, y, z` this would represnt a rotation limit of 90